Frequently Asked Questions

 Where can I see the pages of the study guide?

-You can see the pages, as they look with the notes, maps, and charts completed, on this web site.
-Look for the sample pages link on this title's home page. or in the Teacher Key links in each section.
+You can see all the pages, as they look with the notes, maps, and charts completed, on this web site.
+Look for the Teacher Key links in each unit listed on the home page.

 What support is available for teachers and students using this?